inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 ### 3. Source code and compilation of LTRANS_Zlev

-The source code is in the directory `LTRANS_Zlev/LTRANS_src`,  a `makefile` is provided.
+The source code is in the directory `LTRANS_Zlev/LTRANS_src`, where a `makefile` is provided.
 It can be parameterized in the following way:

 ##### 3.1 OpenMP

 To activate the use of OpenMp in the compilation, the user should activate the OMP flag:

 ```
 OMP := on
 ```

-which leads to the creation of an executable (`LTRANS_Zlev/LTRANS_vZ_OMP.exe`) that allows the parallelization of the simulation for a number of threads that the user should specify at run-time (See section 5.2 of the present manual).
+which leads to the creation of an executable (`LTRANS_Zlev/LTRANS_Zlev_OMP.exe`) that allows the parallelization of the simulation for a number of threads that the user should specify at run-time (See section 5.2 of the present manual).

-Otherwise, to create a sequential executable (`LTRANS_Zlev/LTRANS_vZ_SEQ.exe`) :
+Otherwise, to create a sequential executable (`LTRANS_Zlev/LTRANS_Zlev_SEQ.exe`) :

 ```
 OMP :=